Law Subject Guide

 - Legal Practice Course (LPC) – for solicitors

-- Bar Professional Training Course (BPTC) – for solicitors.
+- Bar Professional Training Course (BPTC) – for barristers.

 - You should be able to demonstrate your interests, but work experience in a legal environment is not essential.
 It is more important to show an appreciation of how law affects the world around us.
-Examples of showing your interest could be by volunteering at a local police station, or by becoming a volunteer advocate for the mentally ill.
+An example of showing your interest could be by becoming a volunteer advocate for the mentally ill.

 - Read a good quality newspaper so you are fully informed about topics in the news – there will always be a legal angle somewhere – and be prepared to discuss and share views on these.